brianberns/AlgEff/Readme.md

     member __.Handler = handler
 ```
 The important thing to note here is that our environment contains both a log handler (`PureLogHandler`) and a console handler (`ActualConsoleHandler`).
 In this case, we've decided to use a log handler that is purely functional (it doesn't perform any I/O) and a console handler that invokes a real command-line console.
+We could easily have made other choices.
+## Running an effectful program
+Now that we have both a program and an environment that satisfies its requirement

 ## Defining an effect
 One of the simplest effects is for writing strings to a log.
 This effect is defined as follows: